Join our Team!

 Very simply, we want to become the world’s foremost leaders in paleontology and earth science research, education, and outreach.
 To get there, we need brilliant, passionate, innovative, and hard-working people to join our equally amazing team of scientists and educators.
 If our mission, vision, and “We believe . . .” statement speaks to you, and you are dedicated to building an innovative, dynamic, ambitious, and progressive organization, consider joining our team.

-Salary & Hours: Up to 20 hours/week at $25/hour Highly flexible schedule.
+Salary & Hours: Up to 30 hours/week at $25/hour Highly flexible schedule.
+Work from home.

 NOTE: Position may become Full Time upon consistent and sustained success, including meeting pre-determined goals.

 Work closely with the Executive Director and Board of Directors to develop philanthropic strategies and targets.

 Oversee and maintain compliance with all legal standards and requirements for the BBPI, including state charity registrations, etc.

 Develop grant revenue targets for near and long term financial targets for the strategic plan.

 Oversee the research, identification, and pursuit of grant revenue opportunities.